What Does it Take to Be a Technical Director or Manager?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 134,700 jobs for Technical Director or Manager in 2016 (in the United States).
+In the United States, there were 134,700 jobs for Technical Director or Manager in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Technical Director or Manager by 2026.
-There will be an estimated 14,100 positions for Technical Director or Manager per year.
+Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.

 The states with the most job growth for Technical Director or Manager are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.